ianrae/twixt/README.md

 For example, if the twixt form had a StringValue field named <b>name</b>, render it like this:

-    @inputText(sampleForm("name"), args = '_label -> "name")
+    @inputText(sampleForm("name"))

 ## Automatic CRUD Controllers with play-crud
 Twixt integrates with play-crud (https://github.com/hakandilek/play2-crud) to provide automatic CRUD.
 This can be done in two ways.

 ### Dynamic CRUD
 The simplest approach is to create a controller based on DynamicTwixtController, telling it which model and twixt to use.
 This controller standard CRUD actions (index, newForm, create, edit, update, show, and index), and views for each.
 The model must derive from BasicModel.

 ### Custom Controller and View